Marketing and Advertising

 - In-store: Use a simple, printed template or point of sale (POS) device to collect customers’ email addresses.
 In exchange, they’ll get emails with special offers from your business.
 You can also take the eco-friendly route by offering to email or text customers their receipts.

-- Online: If customers are able to purchase your products through a website, give them the chance to sign up for emails from your business after checking out.
+- Online: Encourage customers to sign up to receive email updates with a pop up option when they first visit your website.
+If customers are able to purchase your products through a website, give them the chance to sign up for emails from your business after checking out.
 In many cases, you can get more customers to sign up if you offer a discount code in exchange.

 - Provide exciting content that speaks to your customers’ needs; this will encourage them to click.